Aprimo-Connect/aprimo-chrome-extension/README.md

 The Aprimo Chrome Extension is open source.
 Customers and partners may retrieve the source and modify it as needed.
 The source code and license can be found here: https://www.github.com/Aprimo-Connect

+A live version is available in the Chrome Store: https://chrome.google.com/webstore/detail/hflflhncilohipagagghknojccpeffco